thereiswaldo/jeremywalsh.ca/_drafts/predicting-canadian-university-cross-country-performances.md

 ## Prediction Evaluation

 When we reach the end of this blog series I want to be able to prove that I've built a good model.
 One of the evaluation metrics I would like to hit is outperforming the historical pundit prediction rate.
-I'll do a longer breakdown in a future post, but a quick scan of previous predictions from coach polls and community rankings
+I'll do a longer breakdown in a future post, but a quick scan of previous predictions from coach polls and community rankings show that typically the

 * show average prediction as a metric for me to shoot for from my google doc.
 "I would consider it a success if we meet or exceed this rate on average ... "
 * Show how my results predicting 2012 or 2019 did in comparison